 - Being comfortable with the complex unknown means having a vigilant eye for change and opportunities.
 Feeling confident, positive and familiar with the uncertainty and navigating through it.

-- Experimenting and trying things out which speaks directly to being open-minded, growing and learning.
+- Experimenting and trying things out speaks directly to being open-minded, growing and learning.
 Being courageous and brave to charter unknown waters.
 Inspiring others to be creative and innovative.

 - A lifelong student who never stops learning, exploring and growing.
 Conscientiously expanding their knowledge and competencies.
-And if they don’t know, then being streetwise enough to know where to go to find the information.
+And if they don’t know, then being streetwise enough to know where to go to nd the information.